Overview

 Content Collections are Astro’s typed content layer.
 You define a Zod schema for each collection, Astro validates every file against it at build time, and your queries return fully typed objects.
 The build fails on missing or malformed frontmatter, which catches data bugs at the earliest possible moment.
 Use Content Collections for any folder of markdown or MDX files with shared structure; use file-based routes in src/pages/ only for one-off pages that do not share a schema with other pages.

-Define collections in src/content.config.ts
+Define collections with a loader in src/content.config.ts

 // src/content.config.ts